-The West Virginia Bureau of Senior Services is a cabinet-level agency within state government and acts as the lead entity for programs serving older West Virginians.
+The West Virginia Bureau of Senior Services is the lead entity for programs serving older West Virginians.
 The Bureau along with Metro Area Agency on Aging administers funding to Coalfield Community Action Partnership, Inc. to provide services to our senior citizens in Mingo County.
 Coalfield Community Action Partnership Inc. takes great pride in our senior services because we are assisting one of our county’s most valuable resources, our senior citizens.

-We currently have four centers located in Williamson, Delbarton, Gilbert, and Matewan areas.
+We currently have Five centers located in Williamson, Delbarton, Gilbert, Matewan, and Stepptown areas.
 Our senior center sites provide participants with an opportunity to socialize with one another and enjoy a hot nutritious meal.
 Our centers also offer exercise equipment, a dining area, computers and a recreation area for seniors to access.
 In our centers we also offer many services to our seniors such as assisted transportation, telephoning, trainings, and health screenings.
-Our senior center sites are open Monday through Friday 8 am until 2 pm.
+Our senior center sites are open Monday through Thursday 8 am until 2 pm.
 The only eligibility for participating in our services is that the individual must be 60 years of age or older.

 Home Delivered Meal Program

 The Older Americans Act Title III Home Delivered Meals Program is designed to provide meal service to those who are homebound and unable to cook.
 Coalfield C.A.P., Inc. has home delivered services in the Williamson, and Kermit areas.
-Not only does the home delivered client receive a hot nutritious meal but they are also contacted throughout the week with our telephoning service.
-Our service hours for delivery are between the hours of 11:30 a.m. until 2 p.m.
+Our service hours for delivery are between the hours of 11:30 am until 2 pm.

 1. The person is 60 years of age or older, AND is